 Convention to be made in the Russian and Spanish languages.

-Art.
-56. The present Convention, which bears the date of this day, is
+Art 55.
+The present Convention, which bears the date of this day, is open

-open to signature until 12 February 1950, in the name of the Powers
+to signature until February 12, 1950, in the name of the Powers represented

-represented at the Conference which opened at Geneva on 21 April 1949;
+at the Conference which opened at Geneva on April 21, 1949; furthermore, by

-furthermore, by Powers not represented at that Conference but which are
+Powers not represented at that Conference, but which are parties to the Xth

-Art.
-58. The present Convention shall come into force six months after
+Art 57.
+The present Convention shall come into force six months after not